Paper on Skin™ 2026

 6. The judge’s decision is final.
 No correspondence will be entered into.

-7. Prize recipients are requested to use the full name of the prize including the prize sponsor and Paper on Skin™ 2024 in future references.
+7. Prize recipients are requested to use the full name of the prize including the prize sponsor and Paper on Skin™ 2026 in future references.

 10 FILMING & PHOTOGRAPHY

 1. All finalists must agree to allow images of their works to be reproduced in future promotional material and for archival purposes associated with Paper on Skin™.
-This may include marketing material, signage, video clips, website, publications, and social media.
+This may include marketing material, signage, video clips, YouTube, website, publications, and social media.
 Authorship of the artwork will be attributed wherever possible.

 2. Finalist’s works will be professionally photographed and filmed.
 Filmed segments will be edited and available for public viewing via online platforms.
 Style and content of the film will vary from year to year.
 Creative decisions are the prerogative of the technical crew and co-ordinators.
-If you prefer to opt-out of inclusion 2022 Paper on Skin™ film, tick ‘NO’ to the relevant question when completing the Entry Form (note this will not exclude agreement to 10.1).

 11 GALA EVENT